exakat/exakat-docs/Reference/Rules/Php/Prints.rst

 Displays Text
 +++++++++++++

   Function calls that displays something to the output.
+Usually, there should not be direct display of data anywhere in the code, but on a specific places, like a template `engine <https://www.php.net/engine>`_, or an output class.

 .. code-block:: php